 Princeton’s season opened on December 2nd with an 83-74 victory over Lafayette College.
 Crowds filled Dillon Gymnasium to watch the team, and as the end of December approached, Princeton was 6-2.
 Then at New York City’s Madison Square Garden (2:34), where the annual Holiday Festival tournament was played, Princeton opened with a victory over Syracuse.
 But the match-up everyone was anxious to watch pitted Princeton against the University of Michigan — then the number one ranked team in the country.
 Michigan’s star player was Cazzie Russell, a versatile 6’ 6” all court player.

-l, Princeton struggled to find its rhythm, but managed to keep things close.
+The first half was a fairly evenly matched contest, with Princeton securing a 39-37 half time edge.
+During the second half, Princeton opened up a significant lead.
+With four and a half minutes to go, the Tigers lead by 12 (4:52).
+But, the game quickly turned when Bradley was called for his fifth and final personal foul — a costly error that sent him to the bench for the remainder of the game.
+Without their floor general, Princeton struggled to find its rhythm, but managed to keep things close.
 With less than a minute to play, they still led by two points.
 In the waning seconds (6:08), Michigan put the ball in Russell’s hands, and he did not disappoint, nailing the winning shot which gave Michigan an 80-78 victory.
 It was not the last time that these two teams would meet during the season.
 Nor would it be the last time that Bradley and Russell would compete together.
 Both played on New York Knicks teams in the late 1960s.
 (The Daily Princetonian, January 5, 1965)

 Successful teams are rarely made by heroics or skills of just one player.
 Bradley was coached by Butch van Breda Kolff ’45 (pictured below left).
 During his tenure from 1962-1967, van Breda Kolff posted a 103-31 record, claimed four Ivy League championships, including three in a row, and took a team to the NCAA Final Four tournament.
 Van Breda Kolff’s teams were known for their strong defensive play and relied heavily on man-to-man defending.
 Deft ball handling skills, movement off the ball, and fast breaks were keys to his offensive strategy.

 When Princeton welcomed Cornell University to an excited and crowded Dillon Gymnasium on February 27, 1965, the Ivy League title was at stake (10:21).
 Princeton was also eager to avenge a January loss to Cornell.
 The gym was packed to the rafters with 3,250 fans; another 1,700 watched the game via closed circuit television on campus.
 When the final buzzer rang, Princeton had won its third consecutive Ivy League basketball title, defeating Cornell 107-84 (13:52).
 In the thirty-three minutes that Bradley played he scored 33 points.
 Fellow Tiger players carried both him and their coach off the floor in jubilation.
 With the victory, Princeton had earned a spot in the NCAA post-season tournament.
 (The Daily Princetonian, March 1, 1965)

 The NCAA tournament, often referred to now as “March Madness,” was a much smaller affair then, as only 23 teams vied for the national title (16:10).
 Princeton opened against Penn State in a game that was much closer than Tiger fans would have liked.
 Princeton squeaked by, thanks to Bradley’s second half contributions, with a 60-58 victory.
 They next faced North Carolina State University and defeated them more easily, earning a 66-48 win.